Despite how massive LA is, an in-depth highlight of the best parts can be easily mapped out. Check out these places to make the most of your trip.

 Some of the most iconic historical music venues include Whiskey A Go Go, The Roxy Theater and the nearby Troubadour.
 All venues have served in the spot of light of the LA music scene for many years and tout a lengthy history of best acts and cultural significance.
 For this reason, it is worth taking a tour, seeing a show or just stopping in to check out any of these venues.

-Sunset Boulevard is also home to two of Los Angeles’ most iconic comedy houses.
+West Hollywood is also home to two of Los Angeles’ most iconic comedy houses.
 Both Laugh Factory and the Comedy Store have a history of hosting top talent nightly that is sure to put a smile on your face.
 That’s one of the best Sunset Boulevard crawls has to include taking a tour of either venue or staying for a show!
 All time funniest comedians like Richard Pryor, Dave Chappelle, Jim Carey & many more have taken stage at both venues.
 The Comedy Store, having multiple stages can provide an up-close experience with jokesters and often line ups can change.
 Laugh Factory, boasting a great 650 seats, is perfect for witnessing an eruption of laughter.

-EXT.
 The Muscle Beach Gym:

 If you're a fan of bodybuilding and fitness, you won't want to miss the Muscle Beach Gym, a historic outdoor gym that has been a popular spot for weightlifters since the 1930s.